kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 In this study, the front suspension is articulated in heave from -50mm to 100mm at successive displacements of the steering rack.
 When the steering rack displacement is positive, it moves the left.
-The animation below shows the front quarter view of the front left wheel as it moves through the imposed motion boundaries.
+The animation below shows the front quarter view of the front left wheel as it moves through the boundaries of the imposed motion.

 <video autoplay loop mute controls poster="/assets/images/2023-02-09/ek-front-quarter-car-animation.png">
   <source src="/assets/images/2023-02-09/ek-front-quarter-car-animation.webm" type="video/webm">